solliancenet/data-ai-partner-bootcamp/day-04/challenges.md

 >
 > Observe the important detail in the second success criteria: you should NOT take into account the pre-existing data when estimating and demonstrating the required RTO.

-## 3 - Optimize performance of existing queries and create new queries
+## 3 - Optimize performance of queries

 ### Background story